j-jodczyk/robust-vmm-guiding/README.md

 We have so far tested compilation on Ubuntu 18.04, 20.04, and openSUSE Tumbleweed.

 ### Compiling the GUI
-For compiling the GUI, check the configuration for Qt5 in `data/scons/qt5.py`.
+If you have issues compiling the GUI, and are sure that all prerequisites are installed, check the configuration for the Qt5 module names in `data/scons/qt5.py`.
-We have modified it for our systems, where all Qt packages start with a *Qt5* prefix rather than just *Qt*.
+In line 449, we added `.replace('Qt','Qt5')`, to replace the *Qt* prefix with *Qt5*, which appears to be the default on modern Linux distributions.
 To simplify compilation on modern systems, we have also replaced GLEW-mx with GLEW.

 ## Running Mitsuba